 - (i) for a two (2) week period in December (Holiday Season) and a one (1) week period for spring break, to be determined each year at the local level, 9% of the total complement of staff at each classification level; - (ii) for an additional five (5) weeks of seven (7) day periods as determined by the local level, 9% of the total complement of staff at each classification level. - c) for all other periods of the vacation year not identified in 4. a) or 4. b), 4% of the total complement of staff at each classification level; - d) in all cases where the calculations for 4.a), 4.b), and 4.c) result in a fraction, the resulting factor shall be rounded down to the whole number.
-However, this method of calculating may not have the effect of preventing at least one person at each classification level from being on vacation at any time. - 5.
-The parties agreed that where operational requirements permit, sites can consider requests from employees for annual leave even where Global Agreement annual leave commitments have been already authorized provided there is no overtime cost to CSC.
+However, this method of calculating may not have the effect of preventing: - (i) at least one person at each classification level from being on vacation at any time;